rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-concepts/import-export-images.rst

 * Create a Cloud Images import task

-There are some restrictions on image import.
-An image must consist of a single file in the VHD format.
-Additionally, it cannot have an actual (or virtual) size greater than 40 GB.
+An image must consist of a single file in the VHD format, and the image import limit is 160 GB.

 Export-import asymmetry
 '''''''''''''''''''''''
 Although you can export a virtual machine image that you own (subject to licensing restrictions), you might not be able to import that image back into the Rackspace public cloud.
-That’s because some of the Cloud Servers flavors have system disks that exceed 40 GB.
-40GB is the maximum size that you can import.
+Cloud Server flavors that have system disks exceeding 160 GB can be difficult to export.
+You might need to request a manual export from the hypervisor, which has a maximum import size of 160 GB.
+License restrictions prevent you from exporting Windows or RedHat Images.

 .. include:: /_common/seealso-concepts-cloud-images.txt